Tafsir: History

 A cedar in Lebanon (Lebanon's sacred tree); Translations made through modern Arabic, unaware of the socio-cultural background and etymological development of the words and symbols that make up the language, can turn Quranic Sidrat al-Muntaha into the Lote tree.

-The act of interpreting the Quran, and transmitting earlier interpretations, fell upon Muhammad's companions (sahabah) after his death, because of their being adept with the language of the Quran, its social context of the revelation (such as the norms of the Arabs), and Muhammad's way of thinking.
+In Islamic tradition, the act of interpreting the Quran started with Muhammad, and after Muhammed died, this authority was transferred to his companions (sahabah) because of their familiarity with the language of the Quran, the social context of its revelation (such as the norms of the Arabs), and Muhammad's way of thinking.
 At this stage, tafsir was selective and concise regarding its coverage, and only certain words, phrases and verses were explained.

-The origins of the written commentary literature on the Quran are later.
+The written commentary tradition on the Quran began at a later time.
 Some traditions state that the earliest written tafsir was by Mujahid ibn Jabr (d.
 722), although this is unlikely and the tafsir that exist in his name were compiled and redacted in later centuries.

 The earliest commentary on the Quran that survives today was composed by Muqatil ibn Sulayman in the middle of the 8th century, back when the use of poetry, discussion of variants, and the use of the isnad was still rare in Islamic approaches to the Quran.
 In contrast to later commentaries, the bulk of Muqatil's commentary is made up of brief glosses on what the Quran says instead of offering detailed narratives.
 Some evidence suggests that Muqatil's commentary was the first one to explore the entire Quran.

 By the time of the next generations ensuing the sahabah, scholars in the age of the successors (tabi'in) started using a wide range of sources for tafsir.
 The whole of the Quran is interpreted, and narrations are separated from tafsir into separate books and literature.
 Grammatical explanations and historical data are preserved within these books; personal opinions are recorded, whether accepted or rejected.
 During this time, a whole range of schools of tafsir came into existence in different scholastic centers, including Mecca, Medina and Iraq.
 Iraqi schools of tafsir came to be known for an approach relied on personal judgment aside from the transmitted reports, and Jewish apocryphal reports were also widely employed.
 Notable compilers on this age including Sufyan al-Thawri.

-Until this age, tafsir had been transmitted orally and had not been collected independently in a book, rather, they had been gathered by muhaddithun (lit. scholars of hadith) in their hadith books, under the topic of tafsir, along with other narrations of Muhammad.
+Until this age, tafsir had been transmitted orally and had not been collected independently in a book, rather, they had been gathered by muhaddithun (scholars of hadith) in their hadith books, under the topic of tafsir, along with other narrations of Muhammad.
 This indicates that tafsir, in its formative age, used to be a special domain within hadith.
 Widening of the scope of tafsir and emergence of mufassirun in the age of the successors lead to the development of an independent discipline of tafsir.